fclorenzo/pkreborn-access/README.md

 - Pathfinding may fail on complex routes that require multiple land/water transitions or other complex situations (e.g., island hopping, or platform jumping).

+## Contributing

+Contributions from other developers are welcome and greatly appreciated\!
+If you have an idea for a new feature or a bug fix, here's how you can help.

+1. **Fork the Repository**: Start by creating your own copy (a "fork") of the project on GitHub.
+2. **Create a New Branch**: Make all your changes on a dedicated branch in your fork, not on the `main` branch.
+This makes it easier to review and merge your changes.
+3. **Make Your Changes**: Implement your new feature or bug fix in the code.
+4. **Submit a Pull Request**: When your changes are ready, submit a "Pull Request" from your branch to the main project.
+Please provide a clear description of the changes you've made.

+For simple bug reports and feature suggestions, please continue to use the [issues page](https://www.google.com/search?q=%23report-a-bug-or-suggest-a-feature).

 ## Credits

 - [Torre's Decat](https://www.rebornevo.com/forums/topic/59095-torres-madness-modpacks-debug-rogue-mod-stat-display-qol-bug-patching/) — for the accessible displaying of pokémon stats.